Whistleblower Policy

 Detriment has a very broad meaning and includes dismissal of an employee, injuring an employee in their employment, alteration of an employee's position or duties to their disadvantage; discrimination between an employee and other employees; victimisation of a dependent of the discloser, harassment or intimidation of a person or harm or injury to a person, including psychological harassment; damage to a person's property, reputation or business or financial position.

-If an eligible whistleblower believes they are being subjected to a detriment or a threat of detriment, this should immediately be reported in writing to the Principal, via email at principal@loreto.nsw.edu.au.
+If an eligible whistleblower believes they are being subjected to a detriment or a threat of detriment, this should immediately be reported in writing to the Principal, via email (principal@loreto.nsw.edu.au).

-If it is not appropriate for the report to be made to the Principal, the eligible whistleblower should report the matter, in writing, to the Deputy Principal via email at deputyprincipal@loreto.nsw.edu.auwho will immediately report to the Chair of the School Board.
+If it is not appropriate for the report to be made to the Principal, the eligible whistleblower should report the matter, in writing, to the Chair of the Board, via email (smgregor@loreto.nsw.edu.au).

 The School may also consider a range of other matters to protect an eligible whistleblower from the risk of suffering detriment and to ensure fair treatment of individuals mentioned in a disclosure.
 Steps it will take to help achieve this may include:

-• developing and implementing strategies to prevent or contain the risks—for anonymous disclosures, and assessing whether the discloser’s identity can be readily identified or may become apparent during an investigation;
+(3) developing and implementing strategies to prevent or contain the risks - for anonymous disclosures, and assessing whether the discloser’s identity can be readily identified or may become apparent during an investigation;

-- each disclosure will be assessed and may be the subject of an investigation;
+• each disclosure will be assessed and may be the subject of an investigation; and

-Remedies available to eligible whistleblower for being subjected to detriment could include:
+Remedies available to an eligible whistleblower subjected to detriment may include:

 • exemplary damages